syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get TreeView node by using index position in TreeView.
+To get TreeView node by using the index position in TreeView.

 <table class="params">
 <thead>